William E. Ladd: Halifax explosion

-Ladd treated thousands of individuals injured in the explosion; including hundreds of children who had suffered burns and lacerations as a result of watching the explosion with their faces pressed against windows.Lorene Newberry.
-Sheehy's Emergency Nursing p.379 Mosby, 2005.
+Ladd treated thousands of individuals injured in the explosion; including hundreds of children who had suffered burns and lacerations as a result of watching the explosion with their faces pressed against windows.

 Pediatric surgical career

 Ladd's experiences in Halifax had a profound effect on him, and after returning to Boston, Ladd devoted himself entirely to the surgical care of infants and children.

 Ladd became the Surgeon-in-Chief at Boston Children's Hospital in 1927, and went on to establish the first pediatric surgical training program.

 In 1941, with his associate Robert E. Gross, he co-authored the first modern American pediatric surgical textbook, Abdominal Surgery of Infancy and Childhood.

 Ladd retired in 1947, and his position at Children's Hospital Boston was assumed by Gross.
+He died April 19, 1967, at his Chestnut Hill home in Brookline, Massachusetts.
 He is remembered as a pioneer in the field of pediatric surgery.

 Ladd's bands

 Ladd's bands, sometimes called bands of Ladd, are fibrous stalks of peritoneal tissue that attach the cecum to the abdominal wall and create an obstruction of the duodenum.
 This condition is found in intestinal malrotation.
 A surgical operation called a Ladd's procedure is performed to alleviate malrotation.
 This procedure involves surgical division of Ladd's bands, widening of the small intestine's mesentery, an appendectomy, and correctional placement of the cecum and colon.